openrates-api/openrates/README.md

 OpenRates is a free and open-source API for current and historical foreign exchange (forex) rates.
 All currency data is sourced from the European Central Bank and updated daily at around 4:00PM CET.

-The OpenRates API allow for historical queries back to 1999 and supports 30+ currencies.
+The OpenRates API allows for historical queries back to 1999 and supports 30+ currencies.

 ## Installation
 ```shell